-mkdir is one of the basic Unix commands which allows you to create new directories.
+mkdir command is one of the basic Unix commands which allows you to create new directories.

 Basic mkdir usage

-In its simplest form, it takes one or more directory names as command line parameters.
+In its simplest form, mkdir takes one or more directory names as command line parameters.

 Creating only one directory:

 It's very easy to verify that these commands have been successful, but getting the list of directories matching the newdir mask in /tmp:

 Sometimes you get the mkdir cannot create directory error, usually that's because specified directory exists or some element of path is missing or restricts you with file/directory permissions.